Southend Pier: Fire and restoration

-During the summer of 1999, former pirate radio station Radio Caroline moored their radio ship Ross Revenge at the pierhead for about a month and conducted a 28-day legal broadcast under a Restricted Service Licence to the Southend-on-Sea and southeast Essex area.
-Whilst moored, a power-cut left the pier without power for two days.
-Radio Caroline helped generate electricity for the pier via a spare generator aboard their ship, enabling shops and attractions to function until the mains supply could be restored.
+During the summer of 1999, former pirate radio station Radio Caroline moored their radio ship Ross Revenge at the pier-head for about a month.
+Conducting a 28-day legal broadcast under a Restricted Service Licence to the local area, a power cut left the pier without power for two days.
+Radio Caroline provided electricity via a spare generator aboard their ship, enabling shops and attractions to function until the mains supply could be restored.
 A subsequent lightning strike disabled their rear tower and took out the transmitter.

 21st century

 Southend Council invested in the pier during the 21st century to restore it as a visitor attraction, with funding coordinated by the "S-SHAPE" (Southend Seafront, High Street and Pier Enhancements) project.
-A bid for European Objective 2 funding was agreed in principle in October 1999, with the aim to spend money on improving the area around the town centre and pier.
+A bid for European Objective 2 funding was agreed in principle in October 1999, to spend money on improving the area around the town centre and pier.

-The pierhead was extensively redeveloped in during 2000–01, including construction of a new lifeboat station in partnership with the RNLI.
+The pierhead was extensively redeveloped during 2000–01, including construction of a new lifeboat station in partnership with the RNLI.
 A significant proportion of the £500,000 cost was bequeathed by Peter Royal, a yachtsman who died in 1988.
 The new station is constructed in glass to give a strikingly modern style.
 It also houses the Southend Pier Museum and a gift shop relating to the history of the RNLI and lifeboats.
 The museum features exhibits about the pier's history, including a restored working pier signal box, a tram and train carriages, photos, period costumes, and a small collection of working old penny slot machines.

 In 2003, the shoreward end of the pier was redeveloped as part of the seafront and town centre regeneration, with a new contemporary steel and glass entrance causing controversy due to its contrast with the Victorian pier.
 A new pier bridge was built raised to enable taller vehicles to pass under it, as a recurring problem had been double-decker buses getting stuck underneath.
 A visitor and tourist information centre was also built and opened in 2004, along with a new lift to improve access to the information centre and pier railway.